-- If your ACT math subscore is 20 or below or if your SAT math subscore is 510 or below (new test) or 470 or below (old test), you are encouraged to take the math placement.
+- If your ACT math subscore is 20 or below or if your SAT math subscore is 510 or below (new test)/470 or below (old test), you are encouraged to take the math placement.

 - If you wish to test into a higher level course, you may take the math placement exam on campus in Student Services, or on your registration day.
 You'll be given the option to opt-in when you sign up for registration.

-- All students must take the writing placement exam unless they have already earned transferable college credit in College Writing 1 or an equivalent course.
+- All students must take the writing placement exam unless they have already earned transferable college credit in College Writing I or the equivalent course.
 If you have earned college credit, please make sure to submit official copies of your transcripts to the Office of Admissions.

-- You must take the placement exam at least a week prior to your scheduled registration day.
+- You must take the placement exam at least one week prior to your scheduled registration day.

 3. Select a Learning Community on your Registration Day sign up form